nmfs-opensci/quarto_titlepages/README.md

 This work is based on this section of the Quarto manual https://quarto.org/docs/journals/templates.html#replacing-partials To see the LaTeX templates that Quarto is using start here: https://github.com/quarto-dev/quarto-cli/blob/main/src/resources/formats/pdf/pandoc/template.tex

-This template makes a custom title page.
+This template makes a custom title page using the information in the YAML (from the `xyz.qmd` for an single doc and from `index.qmd` for a Quarto book).
 The default document classes in Quarto are `scrbook` and `srcartcl`.
 There are some other classes in the `cls` folder (krantz, svmono, elsevier) and this works with those too.
 Some of the title pages are inspired from [Latex Templates](http://www.latextemplates.com/cat/title-pages#google_vignette).
 Click [here](https://github.com/nmfs-opensci/quarto_titlepages/blob/e1384fabc59772a1211a693eca7b6490c68f9939/article.pdf) (or on `article.pdf` in repo) to see the output.

 |                                    vline                                    | another one | and another |
 |:---------------------------------------------:|:-----------:|:-----------:|